gottaeat/apathy/README.md

 ## msslinux pure64 1.2 "escapism"
-**_since all life is futility, then the decision to exist must be the most irrational of all._** - emil cioran

 mssLinux is a pure 64bit linux distribution built by following the  *linux from scratch 8.4* and *beyond linux from scratch 8.4* books. besides the official books, i've used `PKGBUILD`'s from arch official repositories and aur to get build instructions and fine-tune them to my liking. there also have been times where i've read gentoo `ebuild`'s for checking dependencies regarding the components i want in software.